-Discovery+ is the new streaming TV home for fans of shows like 90 Day Fiancé, Flip or Flop, The Pioneer Woman and Gold Rush.
+Discovery+ is the streaming TV home for fans of shows like 90 Day Fiancé, Flip or Flop, Fixer Upper and Gold Rush.

 But is it worth subscribing to another streaming service?
 This review will help you decide.